The planar Tur\'an number of the seven-cycle

 In line with usual graph theoretic terminology, we call a maximal $2$-connected subgraph a \textbf{block}.
 Let $b$ be the total number of blocks of $G'$.
 Specifically, let $b_2,b_3,b_4,b_5,b_6$, and $b_7$ denote the number of blocks of size $2,3,4,5,6$, and $7$, respectively.
 Let $b_8$ denote the number of blocks of size at least $8$.
 Then we have $b=\sum_{i=2}^8b_i$.

 Let's find a lowerbound of $18n-7e-18$ for blocks of size $n$.
-Since $n$ is fixed, we need to plug in the largest possible $e$, which ideally would be the number of edges in a triangulated planar graph.
+Since $n$ is fixed, we need to plug in the largest possible $e$, which ideally would be the number of edges in a triangulated plane graph.

 When $n\geq 8$, by Theorem \ref{pt} we have $18n-7e-18\geq 48-18=30$.